inmanta/inmanta-core/docs/reference/projectyml.rst

 Run a full compile after upgrading in order to export the project pip config to the server, so that it is available for agents.
 This will ensure that the agents follow the pip config defined in the project.
-For reference, prior to ``inmanta-core 11.0.0``, the agents were using their respective system's pip config.
+For reference, prior to ``inmanta-core 11.0.0``, the agents were always using their respective system's pip config.

 Deprecation notes:
 """"""""""""""""""